In situations where you are investigating an employee for gross misconduct, you may find it appropriate to suspend them.

 And, what are the practical steps to take next?

-- Consider whether suspension is lawful in the circumstances: this can be the hardest decision to make in the process and is a difficult balancing act.
+- Consider whether suspension is lawful: this can be the hardest decision to make in the process and is a difficult balancing act.

 - Speak to the employee prior to suspension: A meeting is always recommended but doing it by telephone is sufficient if a meeting is not practical.